 Green Arrow would carry on in this fashion for the remainder of the Golden Age, as (notes Paul Levitz in 75 Years of DC Comics: The Art of Modern Mythmaking), “Boxing glove shafts gave way to tear gas arrows, bubblegum arrows, buzz saw arrows – whatever made for the easier solution problem at hand.”
 Clearly a narrative arrow was not available at this time.

-Green Arrow and Speedy also appeared in the first 14 issues of Leading Comics (1942 – 1945) as part of the Seven Soldiers of Victory.
+Green Arrow and Speedy appeared in the first 14 issues of Leading Comics (1942 – 1945) as charter members of the Seven Soldiers of Victory.
 DC at the time was publishing as National and All American Comics, and in joining the National team book, Green Arrow and Speedy were already stars.
 Joining him for a bit of wartime patriotism was the Star-Spangled Kid and Stripesy, the time-displaced Shining Knight, the Crimson Avenger and sidekick Wing, and of course, Weisinger’s other creation, the singing cowboy on a motorbike known as the Vigilante.
 Critic and cartoonist R.C.
 Harvey notes in his introduction to the Seven Soldiers of Victory Archives [DC Archive Editions], the Soldiers “were recruited from the ranks of characters who had just debuted.”
 Yet there’s some real historical value here, not least of which because of the involvement of artist George Papp on several issues, the legendary Jerry Siegel (co-creator of Superman), Mort Meskin and Bill Finger, the uncredited co-creator of Batman.

 As a backup character without his own headline title for many decades, collecting Arrow in this era is particularly problematic, as the primary character appearances are often what drives the market value through the roof.
 Case in point is the very first appearance of Green Arrow, which is significant enough without also adding Aquaman’s introduction and an early Johnny Quick story into the mix.
 The number of surviving copies is also incredibly low, although a number of the key issues have had various reprints over the years.
 That said, more readers would become familiar with the Silver and Bronze age version of the character, who had some help growing thanks to a guy named Kirby.